iromli/iromli.github.io/content/pages/about.md

 __Isman Firmansyah__ is a _software developer_ lives in Indonesia.
-Previously [worked][linkedin] at web development agency and local startups — 8villages, SixReps, Beautiplan.
+Previously [worked][linkedin] at web development agency and local startups — 8villages, Beautiplan, SixReps.

-He is quite active in tech community as [Python Indonesia][python-id] and [Docker Jakarta][docker-id] meetup co-organizer, [collaborating][github] on open source projects with other people, and occasionally giving [talks][speakerdeck] at local and regional events.
+He is quite active in tech community as [Python Indonesia][python-id] and [Docker Jakarta][docker-id] meetup co-organizer, [collaborating][github] on open source projects with other people, and occasionally giving [talks][speakerdeck] at local events.

 You can reach him on his [LinkedIn profile][linkedin] for work-related conversation;
 or just mention [@iromli][twitter] for anything else.